michael13162/ConsistentHash/README.md

 Run `ConsistentHash.py --help` for command-line parameter descriptions

-After the simulation runs, you should be greeted with pretty graphs summarizing the results of the experiment!
+After the simulation runs, image files with the simulation results will be written to the working directory.

 ## Features:
   - Consistent hashing, as described by Karger et al.